Category Archives: Minnesota

 Exact Boundaries Important

-In newly laid out subdivisions in Menahga where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Pequot Lakes where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been precisely checked, or an item that is being separated, will call for a survey to situate the brand-new edges and also great deal lines in Minnesota, which need to be completely noted so they will certainly never ever become lost.
+Land that has never ever been precisely surveyed, or an item that is being separated, will require a study to find the brand-new edges as well as whole lot lines in Minnesota, which must be permanently marked so they will never ever end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.